-Proceeds of Crime Act 2002 (as amended)
+Proceeds of Crime Act 20027 (as amended)

 - 1. The Proceeds of Crime Act 2002 (POCA) consolidates and extends the existing UK legislation regarding money laundering.
 The legislation covers all crimes and any dealing in criminal property, with no exceptions and no de minimis.
-POCA, as amended: - empowers SOCA, to conduct an investigation to discover whether a person holds criminal assets and to recover the assets in question. - creates five investigative powers for the law enforcement agencies: - $\circ$ a production order - o a search and seizure warrant - $\circ$ a disclosure order - a customer information order - $\circ$ an account monitoring order - establishes the following criminal offences: - a criminal offence to acquire, use, possess, conceal, disguise, convert, transfer or remove criminal property from the jurisdiction, or to enter into or become concerned in an arrangement to facilitate the acquisition, retention, use or control of criminal property by another person - a criminal offence for persons working in the regulated sector of failing to make a report where they have knowledge or suspicion of money laundering, or reasonable grounds for having knowledge or suspicion, that another person is laundering the proceeds of any criminal conduct, as soon as is reasonably practicable after the information came to their attention in the course of their regulated business activities
+POCA, as amended: - empowers the NCA, to conduct an investigation8 to discover whether a person holds criminal assets and to recover the assets in question. - creates five investigative powers for the law enforcement agencies: - o a production order9 - a search and seizure warrant10 - \circ a disclosure order11 - \circ a customer information order12 - o an account monitoring order13 - establishes the following criminal offences: - a criminal offence 14 to acquire, use, possess, conceal, disguise, convert, transfer or remove criminal property from the jurisdiction, or to enter into or become concerned in an arrangement to facilitate the acquisition, retention, use or control of criminal property by another person - a criminal offence 15 for persons working in the regulated sector of failing to make a report where they have knowledge or suspicion of money laundering, or reasonable grounds for having knowledge or suspicion, that another person is laundering the proceeds of any criminal conduct, as soon as is reasonably practicable after the information came to their attention in the course of their regulated business activities a criminal offence 16 for anyone to take any action likely to prejudice an investigation by informing (e.g., tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to the NCA, or that the police or customs authorities are carrying out or intending to carry out a money laundering investigation.